PierreRochette/Finhubb-ETL/README.md

 - Run `source venv/bin/activate`
 - Run `pip install -r requirements.txt`
 - Run `python init.py` : if nothing outputed, check if the table has been created.
 It is supposed to have worked.

+# Create a service to execute the script

+- Please refer to my notion documentation about creating a timer service